dngtuankiet/tinyqv-full-peripheral-template/docs/info.md

     <img src="./XOR-latch_cell.png" alt="XOR-latch entropy cell" width="550"/>
 </p>

 The XOR-latch cell (in yellow box) consists of 2 XOR gates and 2 AND gates.
 Three input signals (I1, I2, T) are used to control the operation of the cell.
 Its output is sampled by the obfuscation layer.
-The trigger sequence to enable the entropy cell to oscillate is as followed:
+The trigger sequence to enable the entropy cell to oscillate is as followed, (L is logic-0, H is logic-1):

-- At the REST state, I1 = I2 = T = L (or logic 0)
+- At the REST state, I1 = I2 = T = L
-- At the ARM state, I1 = H, I2 = L (actually I1 and I2 are asserted with opposite level)
+- At the ARM state, I1 = H, I2 = L (or vice-versa I1 = L, I2 = H)
 - To TRIGGER the oscillation, assert T = H

 ### 2. Ring Generator